uniblab/Icod.Wod/README.md

 Retrieve/unpack one or more files from one or more Zip archives.

 ##### GZipFile
-Compresses the specified files using the GZip algorithm.
+Compresses or decompresses one or more files with the GZip algorithm.

 ##### HeadFile
 Retrieve the top-most specified number of lines from one or more files.